voluntadpear/homepage/blog/how-vue-devtools-work/how-vue-devtools-work.md

 )
 ```

 That's all the code that is required to add a new panel to the Chrome DevTools window!
-We define the title of the tab, its icon, the page to render and a callback to be called after creation.
+We define the title of the tab, its icon, the page to render and a callback to be invoked after creation.

 ## Backend and Frontend